nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/purging-audit-logs-nxp_logs.md

 {{/panel}}

-### 3. Update the Nuxeo configuration
+### 3. Update the Nuxeo Configuration

-Now you can edit the `nuxeo.conf` to update the name of the new elasticsearch audit index:
+Now you can edit the `nuxeo.conf` to update the name of the new Elasticsearch audit index:

 ```bash
 audit.elasticsearch.indexName=nuxeo-audit-201809